Abdulkader-Safi/QuizApp-using-Flutter/README.md

 My first Project With Flutter.

-there in no real qeustion yet, just some filler (like Naruto anime XD)
+there in no real qeustion yet, just some filler (like Naruto anime XD) your need to change the question answers and score in main.dart if you want to user the project you can add more questions or add more answers, the code is dynamic it will read it

 ## Getting Started